Where to Start

-The best entry into the Bible in Syriac is S.P.
-Brock's The Bible in the Syriac Tradition.
-There is now a second edition of it which has been published, but the first edition can be found here.
+- The best introduction to the Bible in Syriac is Sebastian Brock's The Bible in the Syriac Tradition.
+There is now a second edition that has been published, but the first edition can still be found here.

-The Bible Tool, a creation of ABS, SBL and the Crosswire Bible Society, allows you to view the Peshitta (and other translations) in parallel with translations into modern languages, at the same time.
-So, you could have the Peshitta text on the page with Murdock's English translation, or the Peshitta text and the Greek text.
+- The Bible Tool, a creation of the American Bible Society, the Society of Biblical Literature, and the Crosswire Bible Society, allows you to view the Peshitta (and other ancient versions) in parallel with translations into modern languages.

 Old Syriac Gospels

 - Curetonian: F.C.
 Burkitt, ed., Evangelion da-Mepharreshe: The Curetonian Version of the Four Gospels, with the Readings of the Sinai Palimpsest and the Early Syriac Patristic Evidence (Cambridge, 1904).

 - Sinaiticus: W. Cureton, ed.
 Remains of a very ancient recension of the four Gospels in Syriac: Hitherto unknown in Europe (London: John Murray, 1858).

 - J. White, ed., Sacrorum Evangeliorum versio Syriaca Philoxeniana ex codd. mss.
 Ridleianis in bibl. coll.
 Nov.
 Oxon. repositis nunc primum edita: cum interpretatione et annotationibus (Oxford, 1778).
 (Volume 1; Volume 2).

 - J. White, ed., Actuum apostolorum et Epistolarum tam catholicarum quam paulinarum, versio syriaca philoxeniana, ex codice ms. Ridleiano ...: nunc primum edita: cum interpretatione et annotationibus Josephi White, 2 vols.
 (Oxford, 1799–1803).
 (Volume 1; Volume 2).